 Internet of Things (IoT) and Devices

-The Internet of Things (IoT) and the rise of smart devices has been growing exponentially in recent years.
-Industry analysts predict there will be as many as 30 billion connected devices by 2020 at a rate of 3 billion new devices each year!
+The Internet of Things (IoT) and the rise of smart devices have been growing exponentially in recent years.
+Industry analysts predict there will be as many as 41.6 billion connected devices by 2025!

-The McKinsey Global Institute of research believe that the impact of these smart devices will have on the global economy could be as high as $6.2 trillion by 2025.
-Smart devices like these can be equipped with sensory and semiconductor components that allow the capture of real-time data from physical equipment and locations in manufacturing plants, the data can then be transmitted to data-repositories in the cloud for further analysis by artificial intelligence systems.
+The McKinsey Global Institute of researchers believes that the impact these smart devices will have on the global economy could be as high as $6.2 trillion by 2025.
+Smart devices like these can be equipped with sensory and semiconductor components that allow the capture of real-time data from physical equipment and locations in manufacturing plants, the data can then be transmitted to data repositories in the cloud for further analysis by artificial intelligence systems.

-From an artificial intelligence perspective, data is the oil that powers the underlying algorithms that help mimic human behavior, and accessing data from an ever-increasing IoT ecosystem, coupled with this data has the potential to give manufacturers rich, actionable insights as to the performance of production lines or robotic equipment.
+From an artificial intelligence perspective, data is the oil that powers the underlying algorithms that help mimic human behavior, and accessing data from an ever-increasing IoT ecosystem, coupled with this data has the potential to give manufacturers rich, actionable insights into the performance of production lines or robotic equipment.